WordPress Troubleshooting Guide

 Option #1 – Check The Online Help Resources

-There are a lot of useful WordPress help resources available online, such as forums and groups where you can search for solutions and fixes to most WordPress problems.
+There are many useful WordPress help resources available online, such as forums and groups where you can search for solutions and fixes to most WordPress problems.

 To learn about help resources for troubleshooting WordPress problems, see the tutorial below: